-Mother, Steel with black and blue patin, 66 x 21 x 2 inches
+Mother, steel with black and blue patina, 66 x 21 x 2 inches

 Commission, 2016, painted steel

 White Nest, painted steel, 60 x 36 x 2 inches

 Untitled White installation, painted steel, 72 x 66 inches